Qiskit: Introduction to the Hadamard gate

 Note that if the state is |0〉then the resulting state will be on the equator of the bloch sphere (known as |+〉) but if it is |1〉then it will be on the opposite side of the equator (known as |−〉).

-In quantum computing logic gates can be described using matrices.
-The matrix associated with the hadamard gate is:
+In quantum computing logic gates are described using matrices.
+The matrix associated with the Hadamard gate is:

 CodeCogsEqn (13).gif